Klamath County Producers

 Aerie Acre Bear Valley 440-554-9804 email@example.com Aerie Acre is a non-profit market garden run by volunteers at Dragonfly Transitions.
 Their goal is to provide the community with local, sustainable, and healthy produce.
 They sell a wide variety of seasonal vegetables at the Klamath Falls Farmers Market, Leap of Taste, and through their summer season CSA.
 Their CSA pick up location is 1010 Pine St. in Klamath Falls. *Accepts Farm Direct Nutrition Program Checks

 Belweather Farm: Belweather Farm is a small-scale mixed vegetable, fruit and cut flower farm outside of Keno.
-Belweather markets their produce primarily at the Klamath Falls Farmers Market.
-They will also be offering a limited amount of seasonal produce including carrots, sweet onions, sweet peppers, tomatoes, numerous garlic varieties and fresh-cut dahlias.
+Their produce is marketed primarily at the Klamath Falls Farmers Market.
+They also offer a limited amount of seasonal produce including carrots, sweet onions, sweet peppers, tomatoes, numerous garlic varieties and fresh-cut dahlias.
 These crops may also be purchased in bulk quantities upon request. belweatherfarmdays.blogspot.com/

 Aerie Acre: Aerie Acre is a nonprofit farm selling a variety of produce at the Klamath Falls Farmers’ Market over the summer.
 They also sell at the Tuesday market at Green Way EcoMart (3-6 pm).
 Find more information at their website: http://aerieacre.com/home